 After picking the grapes, they are pressed carefully to keep the juice clear white.

 The juice is put into a tank and the first fermentation takes place.
 The result is an acidic still wine that has been fermented dry completely.
 (The wine producer sees to it that all the natural sugar present in the grapes is fermented out of the wine).
-Some wine producers choose for fermentation in a barrel, a technique that is more difficult to master with sparkling wine.
+Some wine producers, like Champagne Alfred Gratien in Epernay, choose for fermentation in a barrel, a technique that is more difficult to master with sparkling wine.

 This is the art of blending.
 Still white wines combined with some reserve wines to create the base wine for Champagne; Pinot Noir, Pinot Blanc and Chardonnay are combined together.